higgyCodes/breakable/README.md

 ## Lesson Plan

-1. Break 3rd party tool - just using the browser.
+1. Break 3rd party tool - using error boundaries.
-2. Break UI using attack on node service of production build keep service running
+2. Make NY Times fail, for real this time.
-3. Break UI using attack on node service of production build and bring down api
+3. Bring down the server, keep the browser running

 ## Chapter 1 - Why is UI important and why may it be overlooked